Moroccan Goumier: World War I

 A Goumier cavalryman (in this case an Algerian spahi irregular) at Saleux (Somme), May–June 1915 during World War I.

 The Moroccan Goumiers did not see service outside Morocco during the First World War, although the term was sometimes used for detachments of Algerian spahi irregulars employed in Flanders in late 1914.
 Their existence did, however, enable General Hubert Lyautey to withdraw a substantial portion of the regular French military forces from Morocco for service on the Western Front.

 Between the world wars

 By 1924 twenty-seven Goum units were in the French service.
 They comprised mixed detachments of about three-quarters infantry and one-quarter cavalry.
 Together with partisan tribal irregulars the goumiers numbered about 10,000 men.
 French officers and NCOs continued to be seconded from regular units.
 Remaining separate from the regular Moroccan regiments of the French Armée d'Afrique, the Goumiers gave valuable service during the Rif Wars of the 1920s.
 They subsequently became a form of gendarmerie, keeping order in rural districts of Morocco.

+Diagram illustrating the composition of a Moroccan Goum during the late Interwar Period.

+In the latter half of the 1930s, there were roughly 50 Goums.
+The organization of a Moroccan Goum was as follows: